Hey there, thanks for stopping by!

 For Custom Fields let’s start off with mapping back Bounce Reason and Bounce Date to CRM.

-If you run into issues be sure to check the field type in CRM and if using an existing field then try changing your field on the Salesforce side to a Text field to capture "Bounce Reason" which is text type in Constant Contact and Bounce Date is a Date field type in CRM.
+If you run into issues be sure to check the field type in CRM and if using an existing field then try changing your field on the CRM side to a Text field to capture "Bounce Reason" which is text type in Constant Contact and Bounce Date is a Date field type in CRM.

-Do you prefer to use a Custom Unsubscribe field in CRM?
+Do you need to use a Custom Unsubscribe field in CRM?

 If you do, then that’s fine, just use our Add-On just for this feature in your Add-Ons tab and once subscribed it will instantly turn this feature on to map in Step 4 today.
 Simple, right?

 It gets even better.